heroku/nodejs-engine-buildpack/README.md

 ## Contributing

 1. Open a pull request.
-2. Make update to `CHANGELOG.md` under `master` with a description (PR title is fine) of the change, the PR number and link to PR.
+2. Make update to `CHANGELOG.md` under `main` with a description (PR title is fine) of the change, the PR number and link to PR.
 3. Let the tests run on CI.
 When tests pass and PR is approved, the branch is ready to be merged.
-4. Merge branch to `master`.
+4. Merge branch to `main`.

 ### Release